Iceland is the land of ice and fire that you must see at least once in your lifetime…

 1. Photograph Gullfoss (and other epic waterfalls)

 One of Iceland’s many attractions is its dramatic (and unspoiled) landscape, which includes some pretty spectacular waterfalls.
-Gullfoss within the Golden Circle is - by far - the most famous but there are lots of other pretty waterfalls along the South Coast that are well worth the drive to go and see including Skógafoss and Seljalandsfoss on the South Coast.
+Gullfoss within the Golden Circle is – by far – the most famous.
+But there are lots of other pretty waterfalls along the South Coast that are well worth the drive to go and see, including Skógafoss and Seljalandsfoss.

 2. Check out Strokkur Geysir

 The Geysir Hot Spring Area (also within the Golden Circle) is home to the almighty Strokkur Geysir (aka The Churn).
 Although there are a number of hot springs located here, it’s Strokkur that most come to see as it spurts steam over 20 metres in the air.
 Keep an eye out for the bright blue bubble that signals an eruption – it’s very cool to see!

 3. Hike through Thingvellir National Park